The Fairly OddParents: A New Wish: Music

-Republic Records Kids & Family has released a soundtrack album for the Nickelodeon animated series The Fairly OddParents: A New Wish on September 20, 2024 on music platforms, features 22 songs from the show, and has a runtime of 39 minutes and 57 seconds.
-The album features selections of the show's original music composed by Caleb Chan & Brian Chan.
-Also included are the songs from the series written by Ryan Lofty & Courtney Lofty, as well as the theme song arranged and produced by Chris Sernel & Grayson DeWolfe.
+Republic Records Kids & Family released a soundtrack album for the Nickelodeon animated series The Fairly OddParents: A New Wish on September 20, 2024 on music platforms.
+The album features a selection of 22 original songs from the show composed by Caleb Chan and has a runtime of 39 minutes and 57 seconds.
+Also included are the songs from the series written by Ryan Lofty and Courtney Lofty, as well as the theme song arranged and produced by Chris Sernel and Grayson DeWolfe.